Mighty Sparrow

-Slinger Francisco ORTT CM OBE (born July 9, 1935), better known as Mighty Sparrow, is a Trinidadian calypso vocalist, songwriter, and guitarist.
+Slinger Francisco ORTT CM OBE (born 9 July 1935), better known as Mighty Sparrow, is a Grenadian born, Trinidadian calypso vocalist, songwriter, and guitarist.
 Known as the "Calypso King of the World", he is one of the best-known and most successful calypsonians.
 He has won Trinidad's Carnival Road March competition eight times, Calypso King/Monarch eight times, and has twice won the Calypso King of Kings title.

-Career
+Early life and career

-Slinger Francisco was born in the fishing village of Grand Roy, Grenada, West Indies on July 9, 1935.
+Slinger Francisco was born in the fishing village of Grand Roy, Grenada, West Indies, on 9 July 1935.
 He moved to Trinidad as a one-year-old with his mother, his father having relocated there in 1937.
-He grew up in Port of Spain.
+He grew up in Laventille, a suburb of Port of Spain.
 He began singing as a small child, but his love of calypso was discouraged while at Newtown Boys Catholic School, where he sang in the choir.
-At the age of 14 he joined a steel band comprising neighbourhood boys, and performed with the band at Carnival.
+At the age of 14, he joined a steel band comprising neighbourhood boys, and performed with the band at Carnival.

 He received his performing name "Little Sparrow" during his early career, as a result of his energetic stage performances:

-After a couple of years he changed his stage name to "Mighty Sparrow".
-On leaving school he began working for the government Control Board, but continued to perform calypso, which became the better paid of the two, and his residency at the Lotus Club made him a star locally.
+After a couple of years, he changed his stage name to "Mighty Sparrow".
+On leaving school, he began working for the government Control Board, but continued to perform calypso, which became the better paid of the two, and his residency at the Lotus Club made him a star locally.